radanskoric/radanskoric.github.io/_posts/2024-05-14-stream-actions-inside-regular-html.markdown

 But sometimes you want to make the minimal change needed to make it work.
 For that you could render the stream action for the side-effects *inside the frame* and rely on the feature we are discussing here.
 You achieve the side-effect with minimal changes and keep the main logic simple.

+Here is a concrete example of using it to [update extraframe content](/articles/turbo-extraframe-updates).

 ### Example: Updating multiple parts of the page after following a GET link

 For GET requests Turbo will **not** expect a Turbo streams response and if you do return a Turbo stream response (i.e. Content-type of `text/vnd.turbo-stream.html` instead of `text/html`), it will not attempt to process it as such.
 It will simply not work.
 The assumption is that you're either updating a full page or one frame.